Colne Valley ‘Cattle Checker’ and ‘Meadow Surveying and Monitoring’ – Volunteer opportunity

 - High biodiversity can lead to better protection of what we care for and makes the ecological system stronger.

-- Of course we care of the ones that work for us, either cattle or volunteer.
-Monitoring and reporting makes sure that animal welfare is ensured.
+- Monitoring and reporting makes sure that animal (Cattle) welfare is ensured.

-A register form can be downloaded from below link.
-Please send you register form to lkleinaarts(at)wildlondon.org.uk
+A registration form can be downloaded from below link.
+Please send you registration form to email@example.com